mipalgu/swift-whiteboard/Sources/Whiteboard/Whiteboard.docc/MessageSlots.md

     let coordinates: ScreenCoordinate
 }

-/// A message for the bottom right coordinate struct BottomRight: WhiteboardSlotted, Equatable {
+/// A message for the bottom right coordinate of an object struct BottomRight: WhiteboardSlotted, Equatable {
     static let whiteboardSlot = MyWhiteboardSlot.thirdWhiteboardSlot
     let coordinates: ScreenCoordinate